// we did the transformation on ourselves first

 AI agents handle implementation.
 Humans sign off on every stage.
 Not because AI is untrustworthy, but because the thing that needs to be right is understanding — not just correctness.

-A three-person team where each person can own a full product surface is worth more than a ten-person team where everyone is a specialist waiting for a handoff.
+Three people who each own a full product surface beats ten specialists waiting for handoffs.
 Generalist depth at pizza-team scale isn’t a constraint — it’s how we outship studios ten times our size.
-The bottleneck was never headcount.
-It was clarity.

 Honest scope over optimistic estimates